Quick

 Glasses, and in most cases, soft contact lenses, cannot correct the blurred vision caused by this distortion.
 Specialized rigid or hybrid contact lenses are the only treatment option.
 Generally, keratoconus is easier to treat than PMD, which requires more specialized and complex contact lens designs.
 While the majority of patients can be treated with contact lenses, in severe cases, both disorders can lead to the need for a corneal transplant.

-FDA trials are currently underway for a procedure called corneal cross-linking.
+There is an FDA -approved procedure called corneal cross-linking.
 It involves placing vitamin-A drops in the eye and exposing it to a certain wavelength of ultraviolet light.
 While this doesn’t correct or reverse the condition it has been shown to significantly strengthen the cornea to keep it from getting worse.

 While the majority of patients can be treated with contact lenses, in severe cases, both disorders can lead to the need for a corneal transplant.